Distinguishing two dark matter component particles at $e^+e^-$ colliders: Distinction criteria for two peaks in spectrum

-\begin{itemize} \item {\bf C1}: The first condition examines how much the second peak distorts the symmetry of the distribution about the first peak.
-This will require us to compare the number of events within n$\sigma$ ($n \geq 1$) range of the first peak on both sides.
-Let us assume, $t$ (on left) and $t^\prime$ (on right) are the two positions which are n$\sigma$ ($n \geq 1$) away from the first peak $t_1$, respectively, as in Figure~\ref{fig:cartoon2}.
-Let us also suppose, \bea \Delta N_1=\int_t^{t_1} y dt, ~~\Delta N_2=\int_{t_1}^{t^{'}} y dt \eea Then, if \bea \frac{|\Delta N_2-\Delta N_1|}{\sqrt{\Delta N_1}} > 2\,, \eea we can stipulate that the peaks are resolved to 2$\sigma$ significance.
-Note that the denominator in Equation~\ref{c1} represents the fluctuation of the distribution corresponding to the first DM particle.
+we can stipulate that the peaks are resolved to 2$\sigma$ significance or larger.
+Note that the denominator in Equation~\eqref{c1} represents the fluctuation of the distribution corresponding to the first peak.
 The criterion C1, defined in terms of integrated quantities, is useful when the two peaks are not visually prominent but a distortion to the $\slashed{E}$ spectrum occurs.
 It is also worth registering that this criterion has its limitation when the second peak is much smaller than the first.